Why is hydration important?

 - dizziness, nausea, headaches

 Severe dehydration can lead to:

 - extreme thirst

 - little to no urine production

 Tasty Hydration Hacks

-Remembering to carry a reusable water bottle and refill it often, is an easy way to stay hydrated.
+Carrying a reusable water bottle and refilling it often is an easy way to stay hydrated.
 However, drinking water is not the only way to stay hydrated.
 Here are five hacks to make staying hydrated fun and tasty:

 - CDC Water and Nutrition (https://www.cdc.gov/healthywater/drinking/nutrition/index.html)

 - Get the Facts: Drinking Water & Intake (https://www.cdc.gov/nutrition/data-statistics/plain-water-the-healthier-choice.html)